Should quantum theory change in the light of gravity?: Ultra weak covariance of quantum field theory.

-What follows is fairly obvious but it is nevertheless good do at least once in your lifetime.
-We are going to prove that quantum field theory is ultra weakly covariant and that therefore causality always holds.
-For sake of simplicity we shall argue from the viewpoint of free massive Klein Gordon theory given by the action in a general curved spacetime.
-Let $(t,x^{i})$ be a foliation of spacetime; note first that Hamiltonian evolution is only well defined if the hypersurfaces of constant $t$ do not become null.
-Indeed, $g^{tt}$ is proportional to the determinant of $g_{ij}$ which vanishes if and only if the $\partial_{i}$ span a null hypersurface.
-A vanishing $g^{tt}$ means that the Legendre transform and therefore the Hamiltonian becomes singular, which effectively stops evolution.
-Consider two foliations $(t,x^i)$ and $(\tilde{t},\tilde{x}^i)$ of spacetime with spacelike leaves which coincide for $t \in \left[ t_0,t_0 + \epsilon \right]$.
-Choosing intial operators on some Hilbert space $\mathcal{H}$ so that the intial value conditions are satisfied, covariance of the equations of motion guarantees that the solutions will be the same and in particular one has that One can get rid of the common initial value tube by repeating the same argument for $(\tilde{t}, \tilde{x}^i )$ 'backwards' in time.
+One can get rid of the common initial value tube by repeating the same argument for $(\widetilde{t}, \widetilde{x}^i)$ ``backwards'' in time.
 It is now easy to see that the previous (initial value) conditions hold for any coordinate system with spacelike leaves.
-This shows that the \emph{solution} $\psi(t,x^i)$ behaves in a covariant fashion with respect to spacelike foliations.
-This does not show of course that were one to choose another initial representation on $\mathcal{H}'$, that both theories are equivalent in some sense; it appears plausible that different representations of the commutator algebra can give rise to inequivalent theories.
+This shows that the \textit{solution} $\psi(t, x^i)$ behaves in a covariant fashion with respect to spacelike foliations.
+This does not show of course that were one to choose another initial representation on $\mathcal{H}$, that both theories are equivalent in some sense; it is well known that inequivalent representations of the CCR algebra exist.
 But what we have shown here is that any of these theories behaves covariantly and hence causality is respected.
 It is perhaps illuminating to show this explicitely for massive Klein Gordon theory in flat Minkowski space time, since the calculation reveals the importance of spacelike folations (it doesn't work for timelike ones).
 This is left as a not entirely trivial exercise for the reader.